JuliaCollections/LRUCache.jl/README.md

 A particular use case of this package is to implement function memoization for functions that can simultaneously be called from different threads.

+See [LFUDACache.jl](https://github.com/OpenSesame/LFUDACache.jl) for a similar implementation of Least Frequently Used (LFU) caches.

 ## Installation
 Install with the package manager via `]add LRUCache` or
 ```julia